rmjarvis/TreeCorr/docs/patches.rst

    galaxies or clusters or even stars).
 Or it could be the large catalog you want to use, but sampled using the ``every_nth`` option to read in only a fraction of the rows.
-Run k-means on the smaller catalog and write the patch_centers to a file, as describe `above <Using Patch Centers>`.
+Run k-means on the smaller catalog and write the patch_centers to a file, as described `above <Using Patch Centers>`.
 2. Set up a directory somewhere that TreeCorr can use as temporary space for writing the individual patch files.
-3. Define the full `Catalog`, specifying to use the above centers file for the ``patch_centers`` and the temp directory as ``save_patch_dir``.
+3. Define the full `Catalog`, specifying the above centers file as ``patch_centers`` and the temp directory as ``save_patch_dir``.
-4. Make sure not to do anything that requires the catalog be loaded from disk.
+4. Make sure not to do anything that requires the catalog to be loaded from disk.
    TreeCorr will delay doing the actual load until it needs to do so.
    Here, we want to make sure it never loads the full data.
 5. Run the `process <Corr2.process>` function (for whichever correlation